dzhou45/Houses/README.md

 git clone https://github.com/dzhou45/Houses.git

-Your project will be built automatically.
+Your project will be built automatically

 To run the solution, right click VgsiExerciseApplication and click run.
 VgsiExerciseApplication is located under /src/main/java/com.example.VGSI.Exercise